webplatform/docs-wpd/Projects/CompaTables/index.md

 * List view format (format=list) is not using latest ''[[#Current normalized data|]]''
 * Table view format
 ** doesn't show prefix icons (e.g. -webkit)
-** doesn't identify rows and columns information (see [http://www.w3.org/TR/WCAG10-HTML-TECHS/#identifying-table-rows-columns this checkpoint], optional but good for a11y)

 ==== ESI ====
 To use ESI, work has to be done on the servers.
 To summarize the findings, we cannot enable ESI tags on Fastly as it is at the moment due to a set of factors: